samber/go-type-to-string/README.md

 ## Motivations

 For the [samber/do](https://github.com/samber/do) project, I needed to convert a Go type into a string.
-I used to convert it with `fmt.Sprintf("%T", t)` -> `mypkg.MyStruct`, but it does not insert package path into type representation, leading to collision when package name and type match.
+I used to convert it with `fmt.Sprintf("%T", t)` -> `mypkg.MyStruct`, but it does not insert package path into type representation, leading to collision when types from different pacakges match.

 This package export type using the following representation: